Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Pumble allows an unlimited number of channels, while Discord limits the number of servers to 500.

-Both apps support unlimited users and unlimited message history, so you can access old conversations and files without restrictions — making your communication app double as a knowledge base.
+Both apps support an unlimited number of users and unlimited message history, so you can access old conversations and files without restrictions — making your communication app double as a knowledge base.

-Most importantly, both apps also offer threads to organize discussions.
+Most importantly, both apps also offer threads to organize discussions and minimize distractions.
 However, Discord threads on the free plan automatically archive after 3 days of inactivity.
 Even in boosted servers, threads can’t stay active for longer than 3 weeks.

 Pumble also supports more pinned messages — up to 100 compared to Discord’s 50 — allowing important information to stay visible and easily accessible.